-The Company evaluated its June 30, 2023 Unaudited Consolidated Statement of Financial Condition for subsequent events through August 21, 2023, the date that the Unaudited Consolidated Statement of Financial Condition was available to be issued.
-On July 10, 2023, the Company declared a dividend of \$80,000 (\$3.024 per share of common stock) to BFC.
-The dividend was paid on July 12, 2023.
-Additionally, on August 16, 2023, the Company declared a dividend of \$80,000 (\$3.024 per share of common stock) to BFC.
-The dividend was paid on \$80,000 (\$3.024 per share of common stock) to BFC.
-The dividend was paid on August 18, 2023.
-The Company is not aware of any subsequent events which would require recognition or disclosure in the financial statements.
+The Company evaluated its June 30, 2024 Unaudited Consolidated Statement of Financial Condition for subsequent events through August 16, 2024, the date that the Unaudited Consolidated Statement of Financial Condition was available to be issued.
+The Company is not aware of any subsequent events which would require recognition or disclosure in the financial statements, other than the following:

+On August 14, 2024, the Company declared a dividend of \$90,000 (\$3.402 per share of common stock) to BFC.
+The dividend was paid on August 16, 2024.